Rustfahrtagentur/microcad/books/tutorials/src/lego_brick/part/custom_op.md

 The `grid` operation takes `rows` and `columns` as parameters.

 Operations - as we already know - have not only an output geometry but an input geometry as well.
-To be able to access those input geometry we need to use the keyword `@children`.
+To be able to access those input geometry we need to use the keyword `@input`.
-With `@children` we insert the elements that are given by the caller.
+With `@input` we insert the elements that are given by the caller.
 In our case that will be a knob or a strut sketch.

 We now can rewrite `Knobs` and `Frame` sketches by adding `rows` and `columns`